Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 }
 ```
 # Resize Template Specialization
-So now we have to write the code that decides at compile time which version we should use.
-The simplest way to do this is to use template specialization of a class using the standard class `std::is_nothrow_move_constructible<T>` to help differentiate types that have a non-throwing move constructor.
+So now we have to write the code that decides which version we should use at compile time.
+The simplest way to do this is to use template specialization of a class using the standard class `std::is_nothrow_move_constructible<T>` to help differentiate types with a non-throwing move constructor.
 This is simple enough:

-Template class Specialization
+#### Template class Specialization
 ```c
 template<typename T, bool = std::is_nothrow_move_constructible<T>::value>
 struct SimpleCopy